 All of the better menswear brands offer suits and sportcoats in these fabrics.
 They tend to command a higher price on eBay than their wool equivalents when purchased second-hand.
 However, with a bit of patience, you can find some great deals.

 I am always on the lookout for double-breasted blazers and suits when I thrift.
 A well-tailored double-breasted jacket has timeless elegance (in my humble opinion).
 I search for more interesting colors and patterns at the right price.
-For example, the Bachrach Super 120’s lightweight wool black pinstripe double-breasted suit shown at the top of this post was purchased at a local Savers thrift shop for $16.00 in like new condition.
-I purchased the matching pants for $6.00, but discovered that they could not be altered to fit me well.
+For example, the Bachrach Super 120’s lightweight wool black pinstripe double-breasted suit shown above was purchased at a local Savers thrift shop for $16.00 in like new condition.
+I purchased the matching pants for $6.00 but discovered that they could not be altered to fit me well.
 However, I wanted to hold on to this jacket.
 Even though pinstripe suit coats are never worn as blazers ( a fashion faux pas), this one works very well when matched with a pair of white silk Jos.
 A. Banks slacks (also purchased at Savers Thrift Shop for $5.00).
 The color of the pants picks up the white color of the pinstripes in the jacket.
-The pairing reminds of a look that was popular in the 1930’s.
+The pairing reminds me of a look that was popular in the 1930’s.

 Seersucker is one of my favorite fabrics for summer wear.
 The sportscoat shown here is an inexpensive brand (Saddlebred) that I purchased on Poshmark.com (new with tags) for $12.00.
 It had a boxy silhouette typical of American sack suits, so I closed the rear center vent and slimmed the silhouette to give it a more Italian look.
 I taught myself to do alterations on all of my thrifted clothing.
 Needless to say, this keeps my thrifting costs as low as possible!

-After you have acquired your wardrobe essentials, the search for more interesting colors and patterns to add to your sartorial palette by thrift shopping may require a bit more time.
+Hopefully, I have given you some great ideas for expanding your summer wardrobe with low-cost second-hand tailored clothing.
+After you have acquired the essentials, the search for more interesting colors, patterns, and fabrics by thrift shopping can add depth to your wardrobe.
 Thrifting is an adventure!
 Enjoy the search as much as the rewards!